 The park authority said it had rejected the sale because it "valued" the estate's landscape and access rights.

-Stanage Edge, which is popular with walkers and climbers, sits within the 545-hectare estate.'Precious landscape'
+Stanage Edge, which is popular with walkers and climbers, sits within the 545-hectare estate.

 The PDNPA's committee voted unanimously to retain ownership and management.